 Intersex people are born with Variations of Sex Anatomy, including atypical genitals, atypical sex hormone producing organs, atypical response to sex hormones, atypical genetic make-up, atypical secondary sex markers.
-While intersex children may face several problems, in the "developed world" the most pressing are the ongoing Intersex Genital Mutilations, which present a distinct and unique issue constituting significant human rights violations (D).
+While intersex people may face several problems, in the "developed world" the most pressing are the ongoing Intersex Genital Mutilations, which present a distinct and unique issue constituting significant human rights violations (S2).

 IGM Practices include non-consensual, medically unnecessary, irreversible, cosmetic genital surgeries, and/or other harmful medical treatments that would not be considered for "normal" children, without evidence of benefit for the children concerned, but justified by societal and cultural norms and beliefs.
-(E.1)

-Typical forms of IGM Practices include "masculinising" and "feminising", "corrective" genital surgery, castration and other sterilising procedures, imposition of hormones, forced genital exams, vaginal dilations and medical display, human experimentation and denial of needed health care (E 2., Supplement "IGM in Medical Textbooks").
+Typical forms of IGM include "masculinising" and "feminising", "corrective" genital surgery, sterilising procedures, imposition of hormones, forced genital exams, vaginal dilations, medical display, human experimentation and denial of needed health care (A2, S3).

-IGM Practices cause known lifelong severe physical and psychological pain and suffering, including loss or impairment of sexual sensation, painful scarring, painful intercourse, incontinence, urethral strictures, impairment or loss of reproductive capabilities, lifelong dependency of artificial hormones, significantly elevated rates of self-harming behaviour and suicidal tendencies, lifelong mental suffering and trauma, increased sexual anxieties, less sexual activity, dissatisfaction with functional and aesthetic results.
-(E, Cases No. 1-2)
+IGM Practices cause known lifelong severe physical and mental pain and suffering, including loss or impairment of sexual sensation, painful scarring, painful intercourse, incontinence, urethral strictures, impairment or loss of reproductive capabilities, lifelong dependency of artificial hormones, significantly elevated rates of self-harming behaviour and suicidal tendencies, lifelong mental suffering and trauma, increased sexual anxieties, less sexual activity, dissatisfaction with functional and aesthetic results.
+(A1, S3)

-Since 1950, IGM has been practised systematically and on an industrial scale allover the "developed world", and all typical IGM forms are still practised in France today.
+Since 1950, IGM has been practised systematically and on an industrial scale all over the "developed world", and all typical IGM forms are still practised in France today.
 Parents and children are misinformed, kept in the dark, sworn to secrecy, kept isolated and denied appropriate support.
-(A, E, Cases No. 1-2, Supplement "IGM in Medical Textbooks").
+(A, A1, A2, S2, S3, S4, S5).